Ausblick auf Rio de Janeiro

 Most of the air traffic will be handled in the new Terminal 2, so it is the busier one.
 However, both terminals have the usual infrastructure and service facilities that meet the standards of a major international airport.

 The airport is located 20km from the city centre of Rio de Janeiro.
-Numerous buses, taxis and train connections are available to reach the airport from downtown.
+Numerous buses, taxis and train connections are available to reach the airport from city centre.

 There are luxurious (blue) and ordinary (yellow) taxis at your disposal, which can be booked at the company stands in the arrivals halls of both terminals.

-The TransCarioca line of the Rio Bus Rapid Transit (BRT) public transport system connects terminals 1 and 2 with the bus station Alvorada in Barra da Tijuca with a stop at the subway line 2, Vicente de Carvalho station, where you can change to the entire subway system.
+The TransCarioca line of the Rio Bus Rapid Transit (BRT) public transport system connects terminals 1 and 2 with the bus station Alvorada in Barra da Tijuca with a stop at the underground line 2, Vicente de Carvalho station, where you can change to the entire underground system.

 At Alvorada you can switch between the TransCarioca and TransOeste lines.
 The public transport in Rio runs 24 hours a day and tickets are sold at the BRT counters on the arrivals level.